 Now, for this tactic to work, your injuries must be ones that a helmet could have prevented.
 Any head or neck injury will likely fit the bill, but a broken arm or a leg would not.
 If you end up going to court, the insurance company will probably bring in expert witnesses to testify that it was your lack of a helmet that led to your injuries.

 Going through the injury claim process with another driver’s insurance company isn’t easy.
 You’re already injured and stressed, and trying to get the compensation you deserve only adds to your worries.

 If your state has a helmet law that you failed to follow and your injuries were related to your lack of a helmet, that could weaken your claim.
 This doesn’t mean you’ll get nothing, but it’s possible that you get less.
-To give yourself the best chance of success, you’ll want to consult with a personal injury lawyer who has experience with these cases and knows all the laws that will apply.
+To give yourself the best chance of success, you’ll want to consult with an LA car accident attorney who has experience with these cases and knows all the laws that will apply.